 A written dissertation and its defense are required for all doctoral candidates.
 The purpose of the dissertation is to provide an experience in scholarship, which will be of enduring value to the student in understanding how new knowledge is developed.
-The dissertation provides tangible evidence of the student's development as a scholar and especially his or her capacity to discover and communicate research findings effectively.
-The dissertation should also increase the body of knowledge in the student's chosen field.
-Dissertations prepared by candidates for the doctoral degree in Educational Leadership must represent a well-defined investigation into a subject, which has been approved by the Dissertation Advisory Committee and the Dean of the School of Education.
+The dissertation provides tangible evidence of the candidate's development as a scholar and especially his or her capacity to discover and communicate research findings effectively.
+The dissertation should also increase the body of knowledge in the candidate's chosen field.
+Dissertations prepared by candidates for the doctoral degree in Educational Leadership must represent a well-defined investigation into a subject, which has been approved by the Dissertation Committee and the Dean of the School of Education.
+The Dean of The Graduate School will ensure that Graduate School guidelines and policies are adhered to and will signify completion of requirements for the dissertation.

 A dissertation committee will be established through the coordinated efforts of the Director of the Ed.D.
 Program.
-The committee will consist of a maximum of three (3) graduate faculty, one of whom must be the chair of the Dissertation Advisory Committee and one from outside the student's major department.
-The committee must be approved by the chair of the department/director, the Dean of the School of Education.
+The committee will consist of a minimum of three (3) graduate faculty, one of whom must be the chair of the Dissertation Committee and one from outside the candidate's major department.
+The committee must be approved be approved by the chair of the department/director, the Dean of the School of Education, and Dean of The Graduate School.